shams-nahid/My-Daily-AWS-Study/docs/Notes/AWS Monitoring/01 Cloudwatch.md

 While creating a cloudwatch event, we can set

 1. `Period`: Define evaluation time in seconds.
-2. `Evaluation Period`: Known as `Data Point`.
+2. `Evaluation Period` / `Number of Data Point`: Known as `Data Point`.
 Number of recent `Period` to consider to generate a alarm state
 3. `DataPoints To Alarm`: Determine to go to `ALARM` state.
 We can define how many period can be reached within a evaluation period to go to `ALARM`

 ### Cloudwatch Event